-1105 Figure 6: Comparison of the spatial pattern accuracy between RSSSM and SMAP in different 10-day periods from April 2015 to 2018.
-The three evaluation indexes are (a) r, (b) RMSE and (c) ubRMSE.
-The length of each box/error bar is determined from the evaluation index values in three (January to March) or four (April to December) years.
+Figure 9.
+Comparison of the spatial accuracy between RSSSM and ASCAT-SWI during different 10 d periods.
+The evaluation indexes are (a) r, (b) RMSE, and (c) ubRMSE.

-Figure 7: Overall data accuracy comparison between RSSSM and the ASCAT-SWI data product.
-The scatter plot is between (a) RSSSM or (b) ASCAT-SWI soil moisture and the site measured values during 2007~2018.
-The unit of all plots is the density of points on a logarithmic scale.
+Figure 10.
+Overall data accuracy comparison between RSSSM and the surface soil moisture simulated by GLDAS Noah V2.1.
+The scatterplot is between the (a) RSSSM or (b) GLDAS soil moisture and the measured soil moisture from 2003 to 2018.

-Figure 8: Comparison of the temporal accuracy between RSSSM and ASCAT-SWI in different Köppen-Geiger climatic regions.
-The four indexes are (a) r, (b) RMSE, (c) ubRMSE, and (d) Anomalies R (A.R).
+Figure 11.
+Comparison of the temporal accuracy between RSSSM and GLDAS surface soil moisture in regions with different Köppen-Geiger climate types.
+The four indexes are (a) r, (b) RMSE, (c) ubRMSE, and (d) Anomalies r.